alexg-sh/QRPro-Enhanced/README.md

 - [iOS simulator](https://docs.expo.dev/workflow/ios-simulator/)
 - [Expo Go](https://expo.dev/go), a limited sandbox for trying out app development with Expo

 You can start developing by editing the files inside the **app** directory.
-This project uses [file-based routing](https://docs.expo.dev/router/introduction).
+This project uses [file-based routing](https://docs.expo.dev/router/introduction) with Expo Router.

+## Camera Permissions

+The app requires camera permissions to scan QR codes:
+- **iOS**: Camera access is automatically requested when needed
+- **Android**: CAMERA permission is included in the app manifest

 ## Get a fresh project